 The art barn workshops are geared to beginning artists as well as advanced.
 We all learn together.
 As always we’ll have drawing materials, pastels, watercolor, drawing boards that can be borrowed daily for artists who would like to work independently or in addition to the Art Barn session.

-Julia Morgan is returning to lead the art barn workshop this year.
+We are pleased to welcome Julia Morgan back as Art Barn leader.
 She is the illustrator of The Bear Who Missed the Boat, written by her good friend and fellow Shoaler, Portia Williams Weiskel.
 Julia lives in Williamstown, Massachusetts with three daughters (triplets in college), a dog, a cat, and three llamas.
 She teaches as an Adjunct Art Professor at Manchester Community College in Connecticut and shows her work nationally and internationally.
 She loves leading overseas Art and Culture trips particularly to Egypt, India, and Provence, France.
+Learn more about Julia’s work at www.jmorganart.com.

 Yoga and morning stretch classes are designed for beginners all the way up to experts.
 All are welcome to attend!
 Lisa’s classes will combine a warming flow with strengthening poses to open the heart and mind and deeply rejuvenating restorative poses to inspire profound listening and a fresh perspective.
 Classes also include deep relaxation, aromatherapy and meditation.